w314/notes/javaNotes/javaAdvanced.md

 - Each thread can have its own task that it performs.
 - The OS divides processing time not just with applications, but between threads.
 - Multi-core processors can actually run multiple different processes and threads concurrently, enabling true parallelization.
-- In Java, multithreading is achieved via the `Thread class` and/or the `Runnable interface`.

 > What is a thread?